San Trifone in Posterula

-San Trifone in Posterula was an ancient titular church of Rome, now lost.
-It was located at the corner of Via dei Portoghesi and Via della Scrofa, in the Campo Marzio rione of the city.
+San Trifone in Posterula was a titular church of Rome that was destroyed during the construction of Sant'Agostino.
+The church stood on the corner of Via dei Portoghesi and Via della Scrofa in Campo Marzio since the eighth century, and was granted to the Order of Saint Augustine in 1287.
+It was eventually destroyed in 1746 when Luigi Vanvitelli completed the Convent of Sant'Agostino, but remnants of the church remain visible on the site.

 Name

 The church's dedication was to the martyr St. Tryphon, and it was apparently constructed in order to house his relics, which had previously been kept in a church outside the city walls.
 The name in posterula references its vicinity to the posterulæ (English: postern), that is, the clandestine gates that the people of the city opened in the walls to access the Tiber.

 History

 Early history

 The church was reputedly of ancient origins, dating to the eighth century.

 The first thing known with certainty is that the church was rebuilt in 1006 with funds provided by John Crescentius, as this is recorded in a bull of Pope John XVIII.
 More than a hundred years later, in 1127, a bull of Pope Honorius II mentions a certain Leonardus as its archpresbyter, and another bull from 1222 names Angelus as a presbyter attached to the church.
 A series of bulls dated from 1181 until 1188 records a dispute between the church of San Trifone, along with San Salvatore de Sere, San Nicola de Praefectis, and San Biagio de Monte Acceptabili, against the monastery of Santa Maria in Campo Marzio.